8 Business Travel Tips That Just Made Our Lives 10 Times Easier

 Whichever calendar app you find to be the best, take the time to learn how to use it efficiently.
-Don’t just put your meetings and flights in your calendar.
-Use color coding, and list places you’ll be where there is cellular and WiFi service and where there will be none.
+Don’t just put your meetings and flights on your calendar.
+Use color coding and list the places you’ll be where there are both cellular and WiFi service and where there will be none.
 This way you can tell at a glance when you’ll have time to do productive work.

 Make sure your family and work colleagues are aware of your schedule.
 You don’t have to share exactly what you’re doing, but at least share if you are occupied.
 I have a color-coding system in my calendar.
 Red means that I’m completely blocked during that period.
 Yellow means that I’m doing work but can probably take an important phone or video call.
 Green means that I scheduled something, but it can be moved to make way for another item.
-A simple system like this allows others to know when they can get in touch with you, even when you’re unavailable for the next 10 hours on a flight.
+A simple system like this allows others to know when they can get in touch with you, even when you’re unavailable for the next ten hours on a flight.

 Keep your travel clothes classic and fuss-free.
 I try to pack clothes that don’t wrinkle and are versatile.
-My bag typically contains a pair of black pants, dark blue jeans, two to three blouses and tops, a pair of black heels, and a pair of smart flats.
+My bag typically contains a pair of black pants, dark blue jeans, two to three blouses and tops, a pair of black heels, and a smart pair of flats.
 This usually covers any work meeting situation from morning to night.
 If there is space in your bag, carry a small portable steamer to never be blindsided by creases again.
 If it’s cold out and you have to wear a coat, make it a classic, tailored piece in a neutral or primary color.

-Last but certainly not least, don’t forget to book some downtime on your calendar!
-Even if it’s as simple as sipping coffee in a café with a gorgeous view, I find giving myself just a tiny bit of “me” time while I’m traveling makes me more focused to tackle my hectic schedule.
+Last but certainly not least, don’t forget to book some downtime on your calendar.
+Even if it’s as simple as sipping coffee in a café with a gorgeous view, I find that giving myself just a tiny bit of “me” time while I’m traveling makes me more focused to tackle my hectic schedule.
 If anyone asks, just say you have a meeting with your most important client—yourself.